 The Doctor of Ministry degree is a three-to-four-year, 33-hour degree program and is the highest professional degree offered by a theological school.
 The Doctor of Ministry degree presupposes the M.Div. degree and constitutes an advanced professional degree at the doctoral level available to those seeking to enhance their ministry.
 Thus, it is the purpose of the D.Min. degree to provide the level of knowledge, theoretical clarity, and competence of practice commensurate with the highest earned degree for the profession and practice of ministry.
-Specializations in Preaching and Christian Spirituality are also available through the D.Min. degree.
 Thirty-three hours are required for completion of the D.Min. degree.